“Snow provokes responses that reach right back to childhood.”

 Your guides will meet you this morning in Bozeman, Montana, where we begin and end our adventure.
 We shuttle to Big Sky, 45 minutes away, and will spend the better part of our day at Lone Mountain Ranch, consistently voted one of the top cross-country areas in the entire country!
 Here we will become acquainted with one another and our cross-country ski equipment.
 If you like, we can arrange a refresher Nordic skiing lesson for you with Lone Mountain’s top-notch instructors.
 Otherwise, the miles of trails (ranging from beginner to expert) are yours to explore!
 When you are ready for a break, a healthy skier’s lunch is available at Lone Mountain Ranch’s restaurant, and call it quits whenever you like – the fireplace in the saloon beckons and is a great place to relax before we shuttle another hour to the epicenter of winter – the small town of West Yellowstone.
 We walk in the crisp, squeaky snow to dinner tonight, stopping to make snow angels in the gigantic snowbanks!
 Activity: Cross-country skiing (flexible mileage and lots of it!), optional lesson available

-After breakfast, we hop into our private snowcoach (a van fitted with special treads similar to a snowmobile instead of wheels so it can easily cross the snow-covered roads) and head into Yellowstone National Park.
-Our first stop is the Firehole Canyon, where we get to try out our snowshoes in one of the most beautiful settings in the Park!
-From there, our snow coach trundles along past several geyser basins and, depending on how many “buffalo jams” we encounter (our version of traffic jams), we arrive at Biscuit Basin in time to have a quick trail lunch and strap on our skis to kick and glide all the way to our hotel near Old Faithful (even the name – the Snow Lodge – sounds enchanting, doesn’t it?), our home for the next two nights.
+After breakfast, you can choose to snowshoe or ski on the Rendezvous Trail system that surrounds town.
+This is a place that -- because of the great and consistent snow -- Olympic athletes often come to for training.
+Since there are a variety of routes, with miles of flats or hills, you can choose a route that suits you perfectly depending on your energy level and your level of motivation.
+We then make our trail lunches, check out of our hotel, and depart via private snowcoach (a van fitted with either gigantic snow tires or special treads similar to a snowmobile instead of wheels so it can easily cross the snow-covered roads) for Yellowstone National Park.
+Our first stop is the Firehole Canyon, where we get to snowshoe in one of the most beautiful settings in the Park!
+From there, our snow coach trundles along past several geyser basins and, depending on how many “buffalo jams” we encounter (our version of traffic jams), we arrive at Biscuit Basin in time to strap on our skis to kick and glide all the way to our hotel near Old Faithful (even the name – the Snow Lodge – sounds enchanting, doesn’t it?), our home for the next two nights.
 Keep an eye out for coyotes, elk, and bison near the trail.
 If you have the energy, ice skates and a skating rink are available for an afternoon adventure.
 Dinner is fireside, right in the hotel.
 Have you ever seen Old Faithful erupt in the light of the moon?
 We have, and it is something else!
 Activity: Snowshoeing (2 miles) and cross-country skiing (2.5 – 6 miles)

 This morning a hearty breakfast is in order, as we’ll be out on the trail all day.
 And what a trail it is!
 We’ll tuck our lunches into our packs and begin our epic ski near the Continental Divide, and glide through fluffy piles of snow along the ice-sculpted Spring Creek all the way to Lone Star Geyser, a magnificent cone-shape geyser.
 If we’re lucky, we’ll be there while it erupts and see the plumes of steam and hot water rise high into the air.
 You’ll be happy to relax with a glass of wine or hot chocolate next to the fire tonight and regale one another with stories from the day.
 Your well-used muscles will appreciate how fluffy and warm your bed feels tonight!
 Activity: Cross-country skiing (up to 9 miles, and more if you want it!)